Class Meetings in Nigeria/>/>

 While brainstorming I noticed that Ummu was sitting very quietly and she had tears in her eyes.
 She was really unhappy about our discussion and the ideas.
 (So was I with most of the ideas, but this was only our third class meeting!)
 When I noticed this I told the children; “Look at Ummu, I think she is really sad right now.”
 Come here Ummu; “Please, could you tell us why are you feeling sad now?”
 She just started to cry and she said; “I am sorry and I am not going to do it again.”

+I asked the children; “What do you think, should we forgive her and give her another chance?”
+To my big surprise the kids said; “NO, NO, NO!”
+Hoops, what am I going to do now?
+I did not want to tell the children that they should forgive Ummu; I wanted them to come to that solution by themselves.
 After thinking a while, I decided to call for a role play.
-I called Tanya, one of the little girls who were shouting NO, NO, NO. I asked her to imagine that she broke one of our toys (she is a smart girl and she said, ok teacher, but you know I really didn’t do it!) and I am very angry at her now.
+I called Tanya, one of the little girls who were shouting NO, NO, NO. I asked her to imagine that she broke one of our toys (she is a smart girl and she said, ok teacher, but you know I really didnÂ’t do it!) and I am very angry at her now.
 “What are you going to do about it Tanya?”
 I asked her.
-She said; “I am going to say that I am so sorry, you know I didn’t mean to break it.”
+She said; “I am going to say that I am so sorry, you know I didnÂ’t mean to break it.”Â

 I told her;” I don’t care about your sorry and you can’t play with our toys any more, because I think you don’t deserve another chance, you might just break more toys.”